International Association for the Exchange of Students for Technical Experience: International organization structure

 The IAESTE Association is a confederation of National Committees representing academic, industrial and student interests.
 Coordinating the daily administration of the association is the responsibility of the president.
 The president is elected for two years and is responsible for the General Conference or the GC as it is called in IAESTE.
 The GC makes the formal decisions in IAESTE and is composed of one delegate (National Secretary) from each country.
 The GC meets every year in January and is a forum for discussion.

 The Board is an elected body which prepares the work of the General Conference and advises the president.
 It is composed of four elected members and the president.

-The GC is the most important event of IAESTE each year.
-Here every country brings job offers they have obtained in their own country.
-Every job is written on a standardized form stating where and when the job is, who is eligible for the job and which qualifications (language, skills, etc.) are required.
-The jobs are traded during the Exchange Sessions.
-During these sessions, countries meet and try to get the best possible jobs to bring back home.
-This is very hectic as countries try to get the best jobs.
-These jobs either have to fit pre-selected students or are open for applications from students back home.

 One other notable event at the GC is the "International Party".
 At this party, every member country brings a national dish, drinks and clothes.

 The international work is funded by member fees based on GDP per capita and the number of students sent abroad and is paid by the National Committees.